 Keeping monthly spending intact, if you raise credit limit on cards, score improves

-Remove irregularity in credit report to make it cleaner, non accurate adverse reports bring down credit score.
+Remove irregularity in a credit report to make it cleaner, not accurate adverse reports bring down a credit score.

 Do not take too many loans and credit cards, even if you always pay on time, too much loan is bad for your ability to pay in future.